bbc/gel/src/components/tabs.md

 ## Introduction

 Tabbed interfaces, like accordions, allow users to view long-form content one section at a time.
-Clearly labeled tabs representing the individual sections make it easy for users to identify and reveal the content pertinent to them.
+Clearly labelled tabs representing the individual sections make it easy for users to identify and reveal the content pertinent to them.

 Use tabs where the subject sections are not too numerous (more than four tabs in total) and the tab labels are not lengthy.
 Tab content should be self-sufficient: do not force users to switch back and forth between tabs to complete tasks[^1].

 ::: alert Divergence from authoring practices
-The GEL tabs implementation diverges from the ARIA Authoring Practices specification[^2] in both semantics and behavior.
+The GEL tabs implementation diverges from the ARIA Authoring Practices specification[^2] in both semantics and behaviour.
 This is to address usability issues found in both internal and external research[^3] with ARIA tab interfaces.
 Instead, GEL tabs are an enhanced version of a table of contents pattern, using same-page links and document fragments.
 :::

 ## Expected markup